hmizuochi/DBUX/README.md

 lookup maps, reliability maps, predicted maps will be written under output directory.

-predicted maps: "spatial_YYYYDOY_comp.raw"

-reliability maps: "spatial_YYYYDOY_rel.raw"
+predicted maps: "spatial_YYYYDOY_comp.raw", reliability maps: "spatial_YYYYDOY_rel.raw"

+sample_data includes 9 Smaps and 366 Tmaps (i.e. 9 match-up pairs are available).
+Smap is modified normalized water index (MNDWI) derived from Landsat TM and ETM+, and Tmap is that derived from MODIS, with scalefactor = 10000.
+For accurate prediction, more match-up pairs are desirable.